Sarah Lacina: Winners at War

 Lacina came back as a contestant on the show's 40th season, Survivor: Winners at War.
 She was originally a member of the Dakal tribe, where she realigned with Vlachos and found the Vote Steal Advantage when she had to go to the other tribe to receive it, as per the note she received from Natalie Anderson, who was on Edge of Extinction.
 She was moved to the Yara tribe alongside Sophie Clarke when the tribe switch occurred.
 While they were outnumbered 3-2 and Lacina was a target on Day 14, she was spared when original Sele's Ben Driebergen and Adam Klein joined herself and Clarke in voting out Rob Mariano.

 Lacina reached the merge, where she reconnected with Vlachos and became a part of his majority alliance.
 Lacina became a target once again after she gave her reward to Nick Wilson on his birthday, which players like Klein felt was calculated.
 Later on, Lacina used her Vote Steal advantage to steal Denise Stapley's vote on Day 25, resulting in Tyson Apostol's elimination.
 While Vlachos later blindsided Clarke, Lacina still continued to trust and work with him.
 The two worked together to vote Spradlin-Wolfe, subsequently turning on and voting out allies Wilson and Stapley.
 On Day 37, she organized Driebergen's elimination but left Vlachos out in order to make a move against him and increase her chances of winning.
 On Day 38 she was pitted against Vlachos in the fire-making challenge.
 While her fire reached the rope first, Vlachos would go on to win, making Lacina the nineteenth person eliminated from Survivor: Winners at War and the 16th and final member of the largest jury ever.

 At the Final Tribal Council, she remained loyal to Vlachos by voting for him to win.
 She was one of the twelve jurors that voted for Vlachos, making him the sole Survivor and second two-time winner in Survivor history.

 The Challenge

 In 2022, Lacina competed on the CBS series The Challenge: USA where she finished as the female winner of the season, taking home $254,500.
-As a result of winning, she also qualified for the upcoming series The Challenge: Global Championship on Paramount+.
+As a result of winning, she also qualified for The Challenge: World Championship on Paramount+.

 Personal life

-Lacina lives in Marion, Iowa, with her husband and fellow police officer, Wyatt Wardenburg, and their son Knox.
+Lacina lives in Marion, Iowa, with her husband and fellow police officer, Wyatt Wardenburg, and their son, Knox.